kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Implementations

-These are a few known implementations of metaresources in compliance with this standard:
+These are a few known implementations of metaresources in compliance with this GEP:

 #### Gateway API (core)